semillie/future-vehicle-analysis/vehicle_05_featured/README.md

 <img width="327" alt="image" src="https://github.com/user-attachments/assets/5ae697a3-9da7-4d49-a7e0-989c2e659772">

 -----
-**3. which manufacterur has the most options for the overall years and the individual years?**
+**3. Which manufacturer has the most options for the overall years and the individual years?**

 ```
 SELECT